 CIRM is supporting a network of Shared Resources Laboratories (SRLs) for Stem Cell-Based Modeling across California.
 These are core laboratories that provide access to expertise and infrastructure for conducting and analyzing stem cell-based modeling experiments.
-The first 4 SRLs are slated to open for business in January 2025, and their offerings can be found here [link].
-Applicants are encouraged to engage with SRLs as potential partners in their DISCO applications.
+The first 4 SRLs are slated to open for business in January 2025, and their offerings can be found at https://cirmhub.cirm.ca.gov.
+Applicants are encouraged to engage with SRLs as potential partners in their DISC0 applications.
 Synergies may arise for stem cell-based modeling-experienced labs in need of expertise with additional models or analyses, and for labs that do not have expertise in stem cell-based modeling but wish to test hypotheses using this technology.